 - Combine yoghurt and dill in a small bowl until thoroughly mixed through.

-- Place all ingredients on a wholemeal wrap.
-Fold sides together and place on a sandwich press for 3-4 minutes or until it’s lightly golden in colour.
+- Fold sides together and place on a sandwich press for 3-4 minutes or until it’s lightly golden in colour.